a4z/libsl3/README.md

 * CMake
 * doxygen, optional, for building the documentation
-* Conan

-libsl3 requires, no surprise, sqlite3, and uses doctest for unit testing.
+libsl3 requires, no surprise, sqlite3, and uses doctest for unit testing. sqlite3 is included and will be build in the library itself, if this is unwanted, use `-DUSE_INTERNAL_SQLITE3=FALSE` when doing the CMake configuration.
-The requirements will be handled by CMake via Conan, therefore, Conan needs to be installed. https://docs.conan.io/

 ## Additional information